TomHarrop/atol-annotation-report/reporting-tool/README.md

 # FAIR metadata annotation reporting tool

-We want to create a simple report tool for annotators that have created annotation and are about to upload it to e.g. ENA.
+We created a simple reporting tool for annotators that have created annotation and are about to upload it to e.g. ENA.

-We assume that they have metadata according to the schema that is being worked on in another work track in our project
+We assume that they have metadata according to the schema that is being worked on in another work track in our project.

 This tool is aimed at single researchers and small institutions.